tdwg/vocab/README.md

 [TDWG Vocabulary Maintenance Specification metadata as RDF/Turtle](maintenance-specification.ttl)

+## Specifications for Submission for Adoption by the Executive Committee 2017-04-10

+[This release](https://github.com/tdwg/vocab/releases/tag/2017-04-10-submission-for-adoption) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted for adoption by the Executive Committee.
+They are unchanged from the submission for public comment except for the correction of some typographical errors in the Documentation Specification.

 ## Draft Specifications for submission for public comment 2017-01-23

 [This release](https://github.com/tdwg/vocab/releases/tag/2017-01-23-public-comment-submission) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted to the Review manager at the time of the request for initiation of public review.